AliPray/Smart-Glasses-OpenGL/README.md

 - **OpenGL Tutorials**: Websites like [learnopengl.com](https://learnopengl.com/) offer tutorials ranging from basic to advanced OpenGL programming.

 By completing this project, you will have a solid foundation in basic OpenGL programming, which will serve as a stepping stone for more complex graphics projects.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please create a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.